Skip to main content

 By encouraging feedback focused on work products rather than personalities, Windmill ensures that performance reviews are more actionable, fair, and grounded in reality.

-Peer feedback goes to the employee’s manager and is included in their Performance Review Packet.
-Peer feedback is not shared directly with the employee being reviewed—it’s used by their manager to inform the final performance review.Individual peer feedback is not attributed to specific peers in the final review shared with employees.
-Managers synthesize peer feedback with other signals (self review, upward feedback, system data) when drafting reviews.
+Peer feedback goes to the subject’s manager, skip-levels, and cycle admins, and is included in the Performance Review Packet.
+Peer feedback is never shared with the subject.Managers synthesize peer feedback with other signals (self review, upward feedback, system data) when drafting reviews.
+See Who sees what for the full breakdown.

 Yes.
-When creating a cycle, you configure discussion topics for peer feedback.
-These are the prompts Windy uses to guide the conversation in Slack.Discussion topics are fully customizable to match your company’s review process.Learn more in Cycles.
+When creating a cycle, you configure the questions for peer feedback.
+These are the prompts Windy uses to guide the conversation in Slack.
+Peer reviews support text, rating, and yes/no question types.Questions are fully customizable to match your company’s review process.Learn more in Cycles.

 If a deadline passes and peer feedback is still not submitted: